A look at the college admissions cheating case 1 year later

 STILL FIGHTING

 Eight parents are scheduled to go on trial in October.
 They include “Full House” star Lori Loughlin and her fashion designer husband, Mossimo Giannulli, who are accused of paying $500,000 to get their daughters into the University of Southern California as fake crew recruits.
 The famous couple says they are innocent and their payments were legitimate donations.
-Another seven parents will go on trial in January.
+Another six parents will go on trial in January.

 Four coaches are still fighting the allegations.
 Among them are longtime tennis coach Gordon Ernst, who’s accused of getting $2.7 million in bribes to designate at least 12 applicants as recruits to Georgetown.
 USC’s former senior associate athletic director, Donna Heinel, and water polo coach, Jovan Vavic, are also challenging allegations against them.